Shelter (charity): History

 Shelter was launched on 1 December 1966, evolving out of the work on behalf of homeless people then being carried on in Notting Hill in London.
 The launch of Shelter hugely benefited from the coincidental screening, in November 1966, of the BBC television play Cathy Come Home ten days before Shelter's launch.
 It was written by Jeremy Sandford and directed by Ken Loach – and highlighted the plight of the homeless in Britain.
 Shelter was set up by the Rev Bruce Kenrick after forming the Notting Hill Housing Trust in 1963.
 The social campaigner Des Wilson, having seen Cathy Come Home, became pivotal in the development of Shelter.
 Bishop Eamon Casey was also a founder of Shelter while chaplain to Irish diaspora in London.
 Following the success of its English counterpart, launched in 1966, Shelter brought its campaign north of the Border to Scotland in October 1968.

-Union Action
+Union action

 In 2008, Shelter saw strike action by its staff in response to changes being made to their terms and conditions.
-Another dispute, this time over pay, occurred in 2022 prompting a two-week strike.
+In 1992, another dispute, this time over pay, led to a two-week strike.